haproxytech/kubernetes-ingress/documentation/README.md

 #### Config Snippet

 - Insert raw HAProxy configuration in specific HAProxy config sections.
 - There is **no data validation** done by Ingress Controller.
-If input is incorret, HAProxy will fail to apply new configuration.
+If input is incorrect, HAProxy will fail to apply new configuration.

 ##### `global-config-snippet`